-They make absolutely everything in house, including their sausage and muffins.
-The only thing that they still haven’t been able to make in house is their bacon.
+They make absolutely everything in-house, including their sausage and muffins.
+The only thing that they still haven’t been able to make in-house is their bacon.

-I really loved their breakfast sandwiches, the housemade sausages are the real deal and I stuffed my face full with their chocolate banana muffin.
+I loved their breakfast sandwiches, the housemade sausages are the real deal and I stuffed my face full with their chocolate banana muffin.

 The business was originally started by a woman named Tracie who used to walk up and down the beach selling frozen chocolate-covered bananas.
 You can still have a chocobanana when you visit their restaurant.
 There are tons of different toppings and they are incredibly delicious.

-Much of the profit of this business go towards supporting Tracie’s passion project which is Ser Su Voz.
+Much of the profit of this business goes towards supporting Tracie’s passion project which is Ser Su Voz.
 Ser Su Voz works to end the illegal bird poaching that takes place around Nayarit.
 She has a conservation center which you can visit during your stay in Sayulita.